springernature/emojinator-workers/README.md

 Because... 🤙

-This app take advantages of `Web Workers`:
+This app takes advantages of `Web Workers`:
 > Web Workers is a simple means for web content to run scripts in background threads.
 The worker thread can perform tasks without interfering with the user interface.

 🤘 **Parallel Computing in JavaScript** 🤘